Senna7608/SennaSubnauticaMods/README.md

 - This console window attached the UnityEngine's "LogCallback" delegate.

 # Scanner Module
-- Scanner Module is a Vehicle plugin, for simulate a scanner tool if the player in vehicles.
+- This mod is a Vehicle upgrade module, for simulate a scanner tool if the player within the vehicles.

 # Repair Module
-- Repair Module is a Vehicle plugin, for simulate a repair tool if the player in vehicles.
+- This mod is a new Vehicle upgrade module, for simulate a repair tool if the player within the vehicles.

 # Laser Cannon
-- Laser Cannon is an Seamoth module plugin, this is the first lethal vehicle weapon mod.
+- This mod is a new Seamoth upgrade module, this is the first lethal Seamoth weapon mod.

 # Slot Extender
 - This mod is a Vehicle upgrade module slot extender.
-- This mod is add 1-8 extra upgrade slot of the Seamoth and Exosuit
+- This mod is add 1-8 extra upgrade slot of the Seamoth and Exosuit.

 # Ancient Sword
 - Another weapon mod.
 The unusable sword in stasis now usable item. (mod using only script for solution)